girlguidinghertfordshire/ggherts/membership-system-updates/2019/index.md

 The programme changeover date is 22<sup>nd</sup> July.
 At this point you’ll no longer be able to view guidance on the old programme such as the Baden Powell award or badge syllabuses.
 The older programme and badges will be retired from the website and online shop.
 You will still be able to order resources over the phone and from volunteer shops, while stocks last.

-Hope you all have a lovely summer!

-Sheila
 <h4></h4>
 <h4>June 2019</h4>
 <strong><u>Membership Systems Support</u></strong>